pfmiles/algorithms-in-clojure/README.md

 # algorithms-in-clojure

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Algorithms written in clojure, to prove that clojure is well suited in describing algorithms.

 ## License